maruos/maruos/docs/user/upgrading.md

 #### Gapps

-If you have gapps installed, you will need to re-install them after the upgrade.
+If you have gapps installed, you may need to re-install them after the upgrade.
 All of your apps (and their data) will still be there, but the Play store will freak out and disappear.

 Just go ahead and flash the gapps zip again, add your Google account if requested, and most of your apps should work just like before.
 If your app still does not start properly, you will need to uninstall and reinstall the app to fix it--this has been seen with apps like Play Music or YouTube.